-Indoor guinea pigs can meet their activity levels buy either going in an outside run or an indoor playpen.
+Indoor guinea pigs can meet their activity levels by either going in an outside run or an indoor playpen.
 Usually, indoor guinea pigs are kept inside due to it being unsafe or impractical for them to go outside.

 A clear, secure area is required for guinea pig indoor playtime.
 There also needs to be a mix of hiding places and things for them to do.
-There are a variety of options where your guinea pig can enjoy indoor play.
+There are a variety of options where your guinea pig can enjoy some indoor play.

 We have used a spare room and just let the guinea pigs “go wild”.
 Since moving house this is no longer possible for our new guinea pigs.
 If you are able to spare dedicated space for the playpen then purchasing a sturdy one that remains stationary is a great option.
-If you’re stuck for dedicated space then a pop up one is more space-friendly.
+If you’re stuck for dedicated space then a pop up run is more space-friendly.

 To learn more about guinea pig indoor play, see our guide to indoor play.